Heading to Paris? Lena from Salut from Paris shares her cost of travel in Paris tips for those wanting to plan a trip to Paris.

 The cheapest way to eat in a sit-down restaurant is having a classic Parisian lunch in a brasserie.
 Brasseries are all those little bars and restaurants that are opening early in the morning for breakfast, they serve lunch and close somewhen in the late afternoon.
 Often they are equipped with a terrace and a counter where you can buy lottery tickets and cigarettes.
 They also have a lunch menu between €10 and €15 per person that comprises at least the main dish, plus a starter or dessert.

 Eating and drinking out in Paris is clearly not the cheapest, but how much you will spend depends also heavily on where in Paris you decide you order your drink and food.
-For example, a pint of Lager on a terrace in the centre of Paris can easily cost €12 while you pay only €5 in many bars in less touristic areas like the 13th or 18th arrondissement.
+For example, a pint of Lager on a terrace in the center of Paris can easily cost €12 while you pay only €5 in many bars in less touristic areas like the 13th or 18th arrondissement.

 Activities & attraction prices in Paris